 And in His will there is our peace: that sea to which all beings move—the beings He creates or nature makes—such is His will.

 Dante-poet scripts this dialogue as a model of ambivalence, in the etymological sense of allowing two different positions to materialize and to receive equal value.
-He is trying to dramatize the two prongs of his paradox as delineated in Par.
-1.1-3: the irreducible difference of the souls—the fact that they are “vere sustanze” as Piccarda says in Paradiso 3.29—can only be expressed via hierarchy, and yet the concept of hierarchy is in apparent contradiction with the concepts of unity and similitude.
+He is trying to dramatize the two prongs of his paradox as delineated in Paradiso 1.1-3: the irreducible difference of the souls — the fact that they are “vere sustanze” (true substances) as Piccarda says in Paradiso 3.29 — can only be expressed via hierarchy, and yet the concept of hierarchy is in apparent contradiction with the concepts of unity and similitude.

 This contradiction is forcefully expressed in the narrator’s summation of what he learned from Piccarda, where the crude Latinism “etsi” — “although” — pivots the syntax and the thought from unity to difference: